1979 Spanish local elections: Overview

+Local government

+Under the 1978 Constitution, the governance of municipalities in Spain was centered on the figure of city councils (ayuntamientos), local corporations with independent legal personality composed of a mayor, a government council and an elected legislative assembly.
+The mayor was indirectly elected by the local assembly, requiring an absolute majority; otherwise, the candidate from the most-voted party automatically became mayor (ties were resolved by drawing lots).
+The concejo abierto system (open council), under which voters directly elected the local mayor by plurality voting, was reserved for municipalities under 25 inhabitants and some minor local entities.

 Provincial deputations were the governing bodies of provinces in Spain, having an administration role of municipal activities and composed of a provincial president, an administrative body, and a plenary.
-Basque provinces and Navarre had foral deputations instead—called Juntas Generales in the Basque Country—.
 For insular provinces, such as the Balearic and Canary Islands, deputations were replaced by island councils in each of the islands or group of islands.
-For Majorca, Menorca and Ibiza–Formentera this figure was referred to in Spanish as consejo insular (consell insular), whereas for Gran Canaria, Tenerife, Fuerteventura, La Gomera, El Hierro, Lanzarote and La Palma its name was cabildo insular.
+For Gran Canaria, Tenerife, Fuerteventura, La Gomera, El Hierro, Lanzarote and La Palma, this figure was referred to in Spanish as cabildo insular, whereas for Mallorca, Menorca and Ibiza–Formentera, its name was consejo insular (consell insular).
+The three Basque provinces and Navarre had foral deputations instead (called General Assemblies—or Juntas Generales—in the Basque Country).

-Most deputations were indirectly elected by local councillors from municipalities in each judicial district.
-Seats were allocated to provincial deputations based on the following scale: